 New York State also recognizes the following as protected classes:

-The law defines workplace discrimination as any special or unique treatment given, or not given, to an employee based on a protected class.
+New York employment discrimination law defines workplace discrimination as any special or unique treatment given, or not given, to an employee based on a protected class.
 For example, it would be unlawful to fire – or not hire – an applicant merely because he/she was 41 years old.

 Actions that could potentially lead to a discrimination lawsuit include:

-Our New York employment lawyer can provide professional guidance backed by unrivaled understanding of employment law and business litigation for your discrimination claim.
+Our New York employment lawyer can provide professional guidance backed by unrivaled understanding of employment law for your discrimination claim.
 We will explore all possible avenues to end the confrontation as smoothly as possible.
 In some situations, this may mean discussing negotiations or settlements.
 In other cases, preparing for litigation to tenaciously fight for your rights may be necessary.

+Experienced discrimination in the workplace?
 Learn more about your options in detail during an initial case evaluation.